openlyfree/Gartic-Phone-Drawer/README.md

 - `--alpha-min` to control how transparent pixels may be before they are ignored.
 - `--offset` and `--max-point` to match your screen layout if the default offsets do not line up.

-⚠️ **Safety note:** running the script will move and click your mouse cursor.
-Make sure Gartic Phone is focused and you are ready before executing it.